listman-io/docs/README.md

-# Listman.io is a SharePoint Lists Archive and Export Tool
+# Listman.io is a SharePoint Lists Auto Archive and Export Tool

 ## Documentation